-Prior to obtaining a building permit for demolition or part demolition of a building, a Demolition Consent (also known as Section 29A of the Building Act 1993) from the Planning Department may be required.
+Before you can get a building permit to demolish all or part of a building, you might need to get a demolition consent (also known as ‘Section 29A of the Building Act 1993’) from the Planning Department.

 You will need to apply for both a demolition consent and a building permit if you plan to demolish: